 Tropical Cyclone Counts Scatter Plot

-- A scatter plot is a type of graph which shows a relationship, or correlation, between two variables.
+Below you will find two types of visualizations of the same data, a scatter plot and a map.
+You will analyze these and extract information.
+Recall, a scatter plot is a type of graph which shows a relationship, or correlation, between two variables.
 One variable is on the x axis and the other is on the y axis.
+One may use a scatter plot to answer specific kinds of questions about their data.

-- What is the relationship between variable # 1 and variable # 2?
+- What is the relationship between the two variables?

-- Does one variable go up when the other variable goes down?
+- Does one variable increase when the other variable decreases?

-- Does one variable go up when the other variable goes up?
+- Does one variable increase when the other variable increases?

 - Is there a correlation between the two variables?